grawi-sikorsky/B2B-calculator/README.md

 # B2bCalculator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+Angular project to calculate net salary with B2B contracts in IT

 ## Development server